awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 The following parameters are optional:
 + `@kms_master_key_arn` – If you encrypted the backup file, the KMS key to use to decrypt the file\.

+  When you specify a KMS key, client\-side encryption is used\.
 + `@type` – The type of restore\.
 Valid types are `DIFFERENTIAL` and `FULL`\.
 The default value is `FULL`\.

 **Note**